 How to Apply

 Want to learn more about Madrona?
-We encourage you to explore our website and then contact our Admissions Team for more details.
-Our Admissions Coordinator happily accepts 20 to 30 minute information sessions on the phone.
+We encourage you to explore our website and begin the process below.

 1. APPLY ONLINE

-The first step to our admissions process is a interview between the parents and our Admissions Team.
-This initial meeting is a great way for parents to provide the school with a detailed picture of who their child is socially, emotionally, and academically.
-It’s also a great chance for parents to ask questions about Madrona and how their child might fit in to the school community.
+The second step of our admissions process is an interview between parents or guardians and our Admissions Team.
+This initial meeting is a great way to provide the school with a detailed picture of who your child is socially, emotionally, and academically.
+It’s also a great chance to ask questions about Madrona and see how your child might fit in to the school community.

 Interviews are typically 1 hour long and include a tour of the campus.
-Parents are required to bring the following documents to the interview:
+Parents or guardians are required to bring the following documents to the interview:

 - A copy of any past psychoeducational assessments